Edmund Berkeley

-Edmund Callis Berkeley (March 21, 1909 – March 7, 1988) was an American computer scientist who co-founded the Association for Computing Machinery (ACM) in 1947.
+Edmund Callis Berkeley (March 21, 1909 – March 7, 1988) was an American computer scientist and actuary who co-founded the Association for Computing Machinery (ACM) in 1947.
 His 1949 book Giant Brains, or Machines That Think popularized cognitive images of early computers.
 He was also a social activist who worked to achieve conditions that might minimize the threat of nuclear war.